Scapegoating the aliens

 Look around at the consequences of human beings’ voracious appetite, destructiveness and profligate breeding and there will be some hapless animal or other taking the blame: mink, deer, rats, pigeons, moles, gulls, seals, badgers, hedgehogs, pike, ruddy ducks, muntjac deer, Canada geese… All are being curbed or killed.
 In fact, any animal species is suitable for scapegoating as long as a commercial or political interest is served, or the guilt of the majority over its own actions can be assuaged.

 More particularly, this hostility towards ‘alien species’ is a symptom of a destructive mindset within the Neanderthal leadership of the top table conservation bodies.
 They imagine they cherish nature and yet their list of enemy species grows and grows.
 They claim they like the world full of exotic animals.
 But they are reluctant to allow them the space to nest or eat.
-Depressingly, these bodies – being able to direct the public debate – are also able to blacken the name of the ‘undesirables’ and mute what would otherwise be a justifiable public clamour for existing or planned pogroms to abandoned.
+Depressingly, these bodies – being able to direct the public debate – are also able to blacken the name of the ‘undesirables’ and mute what would otherwise be a justifiable public clamour for existing or planned culls to be abandoned.

 Their argument for wanting to decimate the aliens is usually couched in conservation terms – the animal concerned is a marauding pest that is placing other species in mortal danger.